 The University of Pittsburgh at Titusville (Pitt-Titusville) is a regional campus of the University of Pittsburgh.
-Currently, it offers an Assoicate Degree in Nursing and Associate Degree in Physical Therapist Assistant.
+Currently, it offers an Associate Degree in Nursing.
 Pitt-Titusville also provides a cultural event series, lecture series, and community service projects, as part of its mission to serve the region as an educational, cultural, and economic resource.